tud-ccc/mocasin/doc/documentation.rst

 Code should always be documented in place using pythons doc strings.
 Please use the `Google Style`_ as it works well with sphinx and produces readable doc strings.
-A good example of a well documented class within pykpn is :class:`RuntimeChannel`.
-Note how it is possible to reference other methods or classes within pykpn and even within other projects (as it is done for the Environment class).
+A good example of a well documented class within mocasin is :class:`RuntimeChannel`.
+Note how it is possible to reference other methods or classes within mocasin and even within other projects (as it is done for the Environment class).

 .. _Google Style: https://www.sphinx-doc.org/en/1.5/ext/example_google.html